Mizuno Shinryū: Development

 For the first test, Narabayashi assessed the Jinryū's handling.
 On landing, his opinion was that the glider was stable and possessed good handling characteristics.
 For the second flight Narabayashi would investigate the Jinryū's diving capability and after a few bounces on the ground the Ki-9 and the Jinryū took off.
 At a height of 2300 m, Narabayashi went to cast off from the Ki-9 but found that the tow rope release had stuck; however, he was able to cut the rope and proceed with the test flight.
 When Narabayashi put the Jinryū into a dive and had reached 300 km/h, the glider began to vibrate to such a degree that he was unable to read the gauges.
 Pulling the nose up to bleed off speed, Narabayashi discovered that the vibrations ceased.
 During his descent Narabayashi examined the vibrations and after landing the issue was reviewed.
 The conclusion was that the tail was not sufficiently reinforced and the vertical stabiliser was too small.

-The Jinryū was modified by adding some strengthening in the tail and the fitting a second stabiliser.
+The Jinryū was modified by adding some strengthening in the tail and fitting a second stabiliser.
 The changes were later validated both in the air and in the wind tunnel testing of the modified Jinryū model.
-Before flying the Jinryū, Narabayashi had suspected that the aircraft would have stability problems which, as was seen, proved to be the case.
+Before flying the Jinryū, Narabayashi had suspected that the aircraft would have stability problems, which proved to be the case.
 With the handling and flight characteristics of the Jinryū proven, the testing moved to the next phase - that of-powered flight.
 The glider was relocated to an airfield in Kasumigaura, about 19 km north of Ishioka.
 Here, the Jinryū was modified to accept a group of three Toku-Ro I Type I rocket engines that together would produce 300 kg of thrust during a 10-second burn.

 Testing of the rocket array showed two serious flaws.
 The first was the quality of the rockets that resulted in a number of failures.
 The second was the inconsistency of the burn times.
 Narabayashi noted his concerns and forwarded them to Major Suganuma who had been placed in charge of the Jinryū project.
 In addition to expressing his doubts about the rocket engines, he also stated that the Jinryū would be unsuited for shinpu missions because, despite the changes made to the glider to improve the flight characteristics, it was a challenging aircraft to fly.
 Narabayashi suggested that instead of being used for shinpu operations, the glider should be modified to take six rocket engines each with a 30-second burn time.
 He estimated that at maximum burn the Jinryū could attain a speed of 750 km/h, and for weapons he envisioned that it could carry ten explosive charges adapted from artillery shells used by the IJA in their 100 mm guns (likely the Type 92).
 Not only did Narabayashi agree that the Jinryū could be used against tanks and ships but added that it could also be used to attack US B-29 bombers.